davidrhoden/davidrhoden-basic-netlify/timeline/blizzard-nyc-jan-6-1996.md

   ---

- This was a heck of a blizard, but it didn't stop me and my girlfriend from walking to the Waverly Theater (ater to become the IFC Cinema) to see....CB4.
+ This was a heck of a blizzard, but it didn't stop me and my girlfriend from walking to the Waverly Theater (ater to become the IFC Cinema) to see....CB4.
  I don't remember much about the movie; I don't think it was very good.

   ![picture swiped from NY1 of 1996 nyc blizzard](/static/img/timeline/blizzard-nyc-jan-6-1996.jpg)